rainbowphysics/PyTower/README.md

 - `URL`: External URL for more information (e.g., a link to a forum post)
 - `INFO`: Further info printed when calling `pytower info <toolname>`
 - `PARAMETERS`: Dictionary of required parameters and their types (registered as `ToolParameterInfo` instances)
-- `IGNORE=True`: Tells PyTower to skip over this script.
-Useful for shared libraries or utility scripts
+- `HIDDEN=True`: Tells PyTower to hide and skip over this script.
+Useful for shared libraries

 ## Contributing
 This project is open source and open to public contributions.